 I’ve had a love for dogs ever since I can remember.
 When I was five years old, my best friend and I would pretend to be dogs - it was our favorite game and our parents were great about putting water bowls out for us to drink from and taking us for walks with makeshift leashes!
-My father was in the military and we moved every couple of years, so it wasn’t until he got ready to retire that we got our first dog - a Weimaraner named Gray King.
-I’ve been involved with dog training on a personal level for sixteen years.
+My father was in the military, and we moved every couple of years, so it wasn’t until he got ready to retire that we got our first dog - a Weimaraner named Gray King.
+I’ve been involved with dog training on a personal level for 16 years.
 I currently have three adopted dogs - Merlin, Emma and Huckleberry.
-Merlin is my therapy dog, Huck is my agility and flyball dog and Emma is my couch potato.
+Merlin is my therapy dog, Huck is my agility and flyball dog, and Emma is my couch potato.

 Five years ago, I started volunteering at the Humane Society Fairfax County (HSFC) and found what had been missing from my life.
 I love the interactions I have with the dogs there.
 It was also through the HSFC that I found a wonderful dog trainer who showed me that anything was possible with any dog.
-It’s wonderful to work with the HSFC dogs to increase their adoptability simply by changing their behavior and then knowing you’ve contributed to their finding a new home.
+It’s wonderful to work with the HSFC dogs to increase their adoptability simply by changing their behavior and then knowing you’ve contributed to them finding a new home.
 I’ve also found that working with potential and current pet owners is very rewarding.
-I decided that working with dogs would be my second career once I am able to retire which I hope will be in a few years.
+I decided that working with dogs would be my second career once I am able to retire, which I hope will be in a few years.

 After searching for certification programs, I decided that ABC was the right fit for me.